-Refer to the information on "Advice: antipollution, fuel economy and driving" in Section 2.
+Please refer to the information on "Maintenance and anti-pollution advice" in Section 2

 Anti-lock braking warning light

 This lights up when the ignition is switched on and goes out after a few seconds.

 If it lights up when you are driving, it indicates a fault in the anti-lock braking system.